zlarouche/deck-of-cards/README.md

 - `GET /games/{id}/players/{name}/cards` exposes each player’s current hand.
 - `GET /games/{id}/undealt/suits` and `GET /games/{id}/undealt/cards` provide remaining card statistics as required.
 - `POST /games/{id}/shuffle` performs a SecureRandom-backed Fisher–Yates shuffle and can be invoked at any time.
+- `POST /games/{id}/reset` returns all player hands to the shoe while retaining the game, players, and decks.

 **Frontend**
-- Workflow-driven UI for creating games, generating decks, assigning them to shoes, and listing existing games.
+- Workflow-driven UI for naming games at creation time, generating decks, assigning them to shoes, and listing existing games with friendly labels.
 - Player management dashboard with live hand totals, sorted leaderboard, and contextual actions.
 - Deal cards panel supporting player/quantity selection with feedback on completion.
 - Player hand viewer with suit-aware styling and card metadata.
 - Undealt cards explorer (suit view and card-by-card breakdown).
 - Global shuffle action with loading indicator and confirmation.
+- Reset action surfaces the backend reset API to quickly recycle dealt cards without deleting a game.

 ## Technology Stack